dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

      cache attributes.

   5. Use the counters to figure out the branch prediction algorithm.

+  6. Since the d-cache and tlb counters require virtual memory, we pushed a virtual memory implementation `code-vm/dcache-test.c` that does a simple VM mapping and does some simple tests to validate expected behavior using the PMU counters.
+(E.g., the first access misses in the d-cache and micro d-tlb, subeqeuent accesses hit, and after invalidating the tlb and everything misses again.)
+     You can easily mess with it to do other things.

 ------------------------------------------------------------------
 #### Part 3: write tiny programs to show other counters.